UPDATED: 4:00 a.m. ET, Dec. 11, 2021

 Watch “You Send Me” here:

 The 1960s were especially good to Cooke’s career, with the singer landing hit after hit.
 His crossover appeal — coupled with his good looks — helped catapult him to new heights.
-But with fame came tragedy, and the loss of his toddler son while he was away touring ripped apart his already troubled marriage to wife, Barbara (pictured below).
+But with fame came tragedy, and the loss of his toddler son while he was away touring ripped apart his already troubled marriage to his wife, Barbara.

 Boyer’s stories, though, have been deemed inconsistent and lacking evidence.

-Franklin’s accounts have also been under question as well, but authorities were never able to determine the true facts behind the death of Cooke.
+Franklin’s accounts have also been under question, but authorities were never able to determine the true facts behind the death of Cooke.

 Despite the tragic end to Cooke’s life, his musical contributions and impact on how male R&B singers are received today are arguably the most significant portions of his legacy.
 With a silky voice that remains unmatched and lyrics that stirred the soul, Sam Cooke’s music lives on forever.